Escrow Analysis

 Your mortgage escrow is an account set up to pay your real estate property tax and applicable insurance premiums on time each year.
 Each month as part of your mortgage payment, we set aside a certain portion of your payment for these bills in advance of the due date.
-We use the money in this account to pay your real estate tax, homeowner’s insurance premiums and if applicable, other insurances, when the bills come due.
+We use the money in this account to pay your real estate tax, homeowner’s insurance premiums, and if applicable, other insurance, when the bills come due.

-Each year we analyze your account, reviewing any changes in the amounts to make sure we are collecting an appropriate amount to pay these bills for next year.If there is too little in the account or the billed amount goes up, we need to make up the difference by increasing your payment.
+Each year we analyze your account, reviewing any changes in the amounts to make sure we are collecting an appropriate amount to pay these bills for next year.
+If there is too little in the account or the billed amount goes up, we need to make up the difference by increasing your payment.
 If there is too much in the account or the billed amount goes down, we need to send you a refund.

 Annual Escrow Account Disclosure Statement Account History which shows the activity that occurred this year in your account.
-This includes payments of your real estate tax, hazard (our word for Homeowner’s Insurance) and your mortgage insurance, if applicable.
+This includes payments of your real estate tax, hazard (our word for Homeowner’s Insurance), and your mortgage insurance, if applicable.

 Annual Escrow Account Disclosure Statement Projections for the Coming Year which shows the balance in your account and whether or not there will be sufficient funds for us to pay your future tax and insurance bills.